What is Adult Congenital Heart Disease?

 Who Should Receive Genetic Screening?

-Some patients may have congenital heart disease, which is related to a genetic condition.
+Some patients may have congenital heart disease.
+This is related to a genetic condition.

-Knowing if a patient has a genetic condition is important in order to improve their healthcare treatment.
+Knowing if a patient has a genetic condition is important to improve their healthcare treatment.
 It also helps patients understand the possible risks to other people in their family.

-Patients with the following issues may benefit from a genetic screening:
+Patients with the following issues may be helped by a genetic screening:

 - Learning disabilities or developmental delay

-Patients with a heart defect who are interested in discussing pregnancy may benefit from genetic counseling and / or screening.
+Patients with a heart defect who are interested in talking about pregnancy may benefit from genetic counseling and / or screening.

 These patients can usually be cared for in the general medical community.